Meet the Staff

 John Heckel, Operations Director

 John and his wife Jonda have lived in Shakopee since 2001 along with their three daughters, Elizabeth, Rachel, and Sarah.
 John graduated from South Dakota State University with degrees in Mechanical Engineering and Engineering Physics.
-He currently is employed by The Toro Company as a Senior Program Manager.
+He currently is employed by The Toro Company.

 The Heckel family enjoys camping and time together as a family.
 In his spare time, John enjoys hunting, bicycling, and tackling home projects.